Last Updated: June 5, 2026

 Note

-If you started this MS Project Master Class with the first Activity (chapter), these two exercises are a review.
+If you started this MS Project Master Class with the first Activity (chapter), Clarify Objectives, these first two exercises are a review.

 Definitions

-Blank Project: A Blank Project in Microsoft Project refers to a new, empty project file you create from scratch.
+Blank Project: In Microsoft Project, a blank Project is a new, empty project file you create from scratch.
 Starting with a Blank Project allows you to build a plan tailored to your needs without predefined tasks or structure.

 Calendars: Calendars in Microsoft Project define the standard working and non-working times, days, and periods for a project.
-They help in scheduling by determining when project tasks can occur.
-There are three types of calendars: Base calendars, which set the general working and non-working days and times for the project; Resource calendars, which are specific to individual resources and can override base calendars; and Task calendars, which can be assigned to particular tasks to override both base and resource calendars for those tasks.
+They help with scheduling by determining when project tasks can occur.
+There are three types of calendars: base calendars, which set the general working and non-working days and times for the project; resource calendars, which are specific to individual resources and can override base calendars; and Task calendars, which can be assigned to particular tasks and can override both base and resource calendars for those tasks.

 Project Options: Project Options in Microsoft Project refer to the settings and configurations that allow users to customize the behavior and appearance of their project plans.
 These options include preferences related to scheduling, formatting, calculations, and other aspects of project management.

-Organizer: The Organizer in Microsoft Project is a feature that allows users to manage and transfer various elements such as views, tables, filters, and reports between different Microsoft Project files or within the same file.
-It's a tool for managing and reusing custom project elements, making applying consistent standards and formats easier across multiple projects.
+Organizer: The Organizer feature in Microsoft Project allows users to manage and transfer various elements, such as views, tables, filters, and reports, between different Microsoft Project files or within the same file.
+It's a tool for managing and reusing custom project elements, making it easier to apply consistent standards and formats across multiple projects.

 Template: A Template in Microsoft Project is a pre-designed project plan that is a starting point for creating new projects.
 Templates can include predefined tasks, resources, and other settings.
 They help standardize project planning processes and ensure consistency across similar projects.
 A project can easily be saved as a template.
 A template file has the extension .mpt.

-In this MS Project Master Class, the student will create a Master Project in Microsoft Project.
-The objective is for the student to have an expertly planned project by the time they have completed this class.
+In this MS Project Master Class, you will create a Master Project in Microsoft Project.
+The objective is for you to have a technically correct project plan by the time you have completed this class.

-In addition, if the student is working with a Coach or planning to obtain one or more completion certificates, they must provide this Master Project for review.
-This project will be evaluated and analyzed by a Certified Master Coach or Master Class Reviewer and analyzed by one or more analytical tools that evaluate Microsoft Project plans.
+In addition, if you are working with a Coach or planning to obtain a certificate of completion, you must provide this Master Project for review.
+A certified Master Coach or Master Class Reviewer will evaluate and analyze it, and one or more analytical tools that evaluate Microsoft Project plans will also analyze it.

-Spend a few minutes and select a project to work on during this MS Project Master Class.
-Ideally, this project is work-related.
-The value of choosing a work-related project is that you get work done during the class, and learning is more relevant since you are applying what you learn immediately to the type of project you manage.
+Spend a few minutes selecting a project to work on during this MS Project Master Class.
+Ideally, choose a work-related project.
+The benefit of picking a work-related project is that you complete work during the class, and learning becomes more relevant because you can immediately apply what you learn to the type of project you manage.

 An alternative to a work-related project is a personal project.
 An individual project could include an event like a wedding, a kitchen remodel, planning out an executive MBA program, an investment program, buying or selling your home, obtaining your PMP certification, or a significant landscape project.